Meru language

 Meru is a Bantu language spoken by the Meru people (Ameru) who live on the Eastern and Northern slopes of Mount Kenya and on the Nyambene ranges.
 They settled in this area after centuries of migration from the north.

+Dialects

 The Meru people are a fairly homogeneous community and all share a common ancestry.
 They speak the same language, Kimeru, with slight regional differences in accent and local words.
 The community comprises the following subdivisions, from the north to south: